 Veo Camera Review

-This Veo camera review comes after two months of using the ai camera to capture several training sessions and 46 matches across 34 different teams ranging in format from 4v4, 7v7, 9v9, to 11v11.
+This Veo camera review comes after one year of using the ai camera to capture several training sessions and 650 matches across 88 different teams ranging in format from 4v4, 7v7, 9v9, to 11v11.
 If your team trains and plays at different complexes around town like ours then this soccer field camera is great because it’s more portable than a camera system like a Hi-Pod.
+Update January 2020, we’ve also used it now to record futsal, indoor soccer games, basketball, lacrosse, and American football as well.

 Veo can be used for soccer video highlights but also as a soccer tactical camera that captures a larger field view and allows you to see the play develop and how your players respond.
 If you’re a parent looking for an easy way to capture good game video then Veo is one of the best cameras for soccer moms and dads.